 Last Updated on

 California is a state on the West Coast of the United States.
 It ranks first in the US in terms of population with a total population count of 39 million people.
 It also ranks third in the US in terms of the state size only with Alaska and Texas bigger in size.
-California shares borders with Oregon, Arizona and Nevada.
-Travel to California is popular because it is filled with several tourist attractions.
+California shares borders with Oregon, Arizona, and Nevada.
+Travel to California is popular because it is filled with several tourist attractions, and many of the cities have activities for every type of traveler—families, couples, and solo travelers.
 Sacramento is the capital city of California.

 California features a diverse geographical feature including mountain ranges like the Sierra Nevada and the ocean with breathtaking views of the Pacific coastline.
 Some areas of California feature a desert landscape and forests.
 Aside from its diversity, travel to California is popular due to its link to the film industry.